 We see scaling up Teacher Research as a sixth model, and the mobilising of research knowledge held by individual researchers as a seventh model.

-Our research and development has led to prototypes of research summaries which have been refined and tested with teachers over a number of years.
+Our research and development has led to research summaries which have been refined and tested with teachers over a number of years.

 We now invite organisations in the above five categories to integrate the writing of a research summary, a MESHGuide, as an addition to any research that they are publishing if it is particularly relevant to teachers – either their subject or pedagogic knowledge.
 For those who have deep research knowledge, working with teachers to establish what is relevant to practice can be a relatively quick process.
 Contact email@example.com for further information.